Cosmological constraints on small-scale primordial non-Gaussianity: Introductions

 In this paper, we concentrate on the constraints imposed by current cosmological observations on small-scale local-type primordial non-Gaussianity.
-Specifically, we consider the following observational constraints: \tcbset{colback=gray!20, colframe=gray!20, boxrule=0.5mm, arc=0mm, auto outer arc, width=\linewidth}
+More precisely, we consider the following observational constraints: \tcbset{colback=gray!20, colframe=gray!20, boxrule=0.5mm, arc=0mm, auto outer arc, width=\linewidth}

 Using the aforementioned four types of cosmological observations, we can rigorously quantify the constraints on the small-scale primordial power spectrum and primordial non-Gaussianity.

 This paper is organized as follows.
 In Sec.~\ref{sec:2.0}, we study the energy density spectra of \acp{SIGW} and analyze the constraints on $\mathcal{P}_{\zeta}(k)$ and $f_{\mathrm{NL}}$ imposed by \ac{PTA}, \ac{LISA}, and large-scale cosmological observations.
 In Sec.~\ref{sec:3.0}, we calculate the abundance of \acp{PBH} and examine the impact of \ac{PBH} abundance on the constraints of $f_{\mathrm{NL}}$.
 In Sec.~\ref{sec:4.0}, we investigate the impact of various forms of the primordial power spectrum on the constraints of $f_{\mathrm{NL}}$.
 Additionally, we compute the Bayes factors between different models using the current \ac{PTA} data.
 Finally, we summarize our results and give some discussions in Sec.~\ref{sec:5.0}.